AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Types of Auto Insurance Coverage Does Experian Offer?

-Because Experian is the middle man that connects customers with insurance companies, you can get any type of coverage you’d like.
-Of course, any insurer will have the state’s typical requirements like liability, uninsured motorist, collision and comprehensive coverage, as well as medical payments coverage and personal injury protection (PIP.)
+Because Experian connects customers with insurance companies, you can get any type of coverage you’d like.
+Of course, any insurer will have the state’s typical requirements like liability, uninsured motorist, collision, and comprehensive coverage, as well as medical payments coverage and personal injury protection (PIP.)
 However, the advantage of working with an insurance broker is that it can help connect you to a variety of add-ons, such as

 • Classic car coverage: People with classic cars need special insurance to protect them, but not all providers insure classic cars.